harshdeepkalita/NearestApple/README.md

 	4. YOLO Filtering: YOLO bounding boxes are used to validate SAM masks.
 	5. Median Depth: Filtered masks are compared using their median depth values.

-Output

-	•	Visualizations:
-	•	The depth map.
-	•	Filtered SAM masks overlaid on the original image.
-	•	Highlighted masks (e.g., closest or farthest) in distinct colors.
-	•	Data:
-	•	Median depth values for each filtered mask.
-	•	Bounding boxes and areas of the selected masks.

 Key Parameters to Tune